gluwa/ERC-20-Wrapper-Gluwacoin/README.md

 ```commandline
 $ npx truffle migrate  --network [NETWORK NAME]
 ```

-Replace the number of decimals in ERC20WrapperGluwacoin.sol to match the decimals of your target (wrapped) token.
+Replace the number of decimals in ERC20WrapperGluwacoin.sol to match the decimals of your target (wrapped) token:
 ```commandline
 function decimals() public pure override returns (uint8) {
         return 6;